Code Completion

 The bulk of the code completion logic resides in cider-nrepl completion middleware.
 Internally it delegates to compliment for the Clojure completion and clj-suitable for the ClojureScript completion.

-Starting with nREPL 0.8, there’s also a built-in completions nREPL op that CIDER will fallback to, in the absence of cider-nrepl.
+nREPL also has a built-in completions op that CIDER will fallback to, in the absence of cider-nrepl.
 Its API is similar to that of the complete op in cider-nrepl and it can be configured to use different completion functions.
 The built-in op currently supports only Clojure.
 See the nREPL docs for more details.

 Basically, you’ll get great code completion in the presence of cider-nrepl and basic completion otherwise.